javo0101/introGIS/lessons.md

 ![Image detailing the process of combining data in a "spatial join"](images/data.png)

 When we think about how the data will be visualized in the map, we will be turning the location of the protests into a layer of points.
 And we will be stacking the point layer on top of a polygon layer, which are the neighborhoods.
-Since our neighborhood data—the features stored in the shapefile and the CSV with the data on race—are in two separate files, we'll need to perform a "spatial join" to combine them into one file.<!-- TODO: explain what is a polygon layer and add "polygon layer" to glossary -->
+Since our neighborhood data—the features stored in the shapefile and the CSV with the data on race—are in two separate files, we'll need to perform a "spatial join" to combine them into one file.<!-- TODO: explain what is a polygon layer + add "polygon layer" to glossary -->

 ## What's a "Spatial Join"?

 Well, I'm glad you asked because a spatial join is one of the most common GIS operations!
-Since most of the data that we work with do not have coordinates attached to it (e.g. Census data), a spatial join is a way to connect data without mappable coordinates to features with mappable coordinates.<!-- TODO: do we need to clarify what mappable coordinates are, i.e. I presume lat/long? -->
+Since most of the data that we work with do not have coordinates attached to it (e.g. Census data), a spatial join is a way to connect data without mappable coordinates to features with mappable coordinates.<!-- TODO: do we need to clarify what mappable coordinates are, i.e. I presume lat/long?
+Perhaps another term to add to glossary? -->

 In order to do this both files need to be the same resolution (e.g. NYC neighborhood) and they need to have a column of the same unique identifiers—this will serve as a key to match the two data files.
 When you work with data from the government, such at Census data, each geographical unit (e.g. each different neighborhood) will be given a unique identifier, so if both your data and your shapefile are from the government then the unique identifiers will match.<!-- TODO: add an explanation here of what "resolution" means + add "resolution" to glossary? -->